 RingCentral Video, for example, lets you set IDs and passwords so that only people that you invite can access your meeting.

-As a meeting host, you’ll manage the meeting through a dedicated conferencing app, but some conference calling services may allow you to create and manage meetings from good ol’ phone prompts.
+As a meeting host, you’ll manage the meeting through a dedicated conferencing app, but some conference calling services may allow you to create and manage meetings directly from phone prompts.

 How do I join an online meeting?